15 Last Minute Mother’s Day DIY Projects For You To Make

 Or at least choose from 🙂 Got a panic on because Mother’s day is fast approaching?

 I chose 15 fabulous projects that are easily doable within a few days if you’re on the ball!

-I wouldn’t be able to make all of these within a few days, sourcing materials etc but there are at least 7 that I definitely could make with materials that are available in my house or locally (walking distance in fact).
-So I hope there will be at least 1 Mother’s Day project for you to make in this list!
+I wouldn’t be able to make all of these within a few days, sourcing materials, etc. but there are at least 7 that I definitely could make with materials that are available in my house or locally (walking distance in fact).
+So I hope there will be at least 1 Mother’s Day project for you to make on this list!

 These DIY grapefruit bath bombs look like ice cream to me.
 I bet they smell delicious!
 You can find the recipe and instructions for this fabulous DIY over at She Uncovered.